Brown Sugar Brisket Rub Recipe For Smoking

 I cooked my beef brisket to an internal temperature of 150 and was supposed to allow it to rest for about an hour.
 Now my family was starving, so we let it rest for 15 minutes and dug right in!

-Sides To Serve With Smoked Brisket:
+What To Serve With Smoked Beef Brisket

 I topped my brisket with some bbq sauce and some sesame seeds!
 So good!!